wp-plugins/woocommerce-xml-csv-product-import/readme.txt

  - Supports files in any format and structure.
 There are no requirements that the data in your file be organized in a certain way.
  - Supports files of practically unlimited size by automatically splitting them into chunks.
 Import 200Mb+ product catalogs with ease, even on shared hosting.

+= WooCommerce Add-On Professional Edition =
 [youtube http://www.youtube.com/watch?v=7xL4RGT-JRc]
-*demo video shows some pro version only features*

-Upgrade to the professional edition of **WP All Import + the WooCommerce add-on** to:
+The professional edition of *WP All Import + the WooCommerce add-on* is a paid upgrade that includes premium support and adds the following features:

+* [In-depth support for Variable products](http://www.wpallimport.com/documentation/woocommerce/variable-products/) - example CSV files, ability to import variations from properly formatted XML, and much more.

+* Import External/Affiliate products

-* Import External/Affiliate products, Grouped products, and Variable products.
+* Import Grouped products

-* Import files from a URL or FTP server - Download and import files from external websites or FTP servers, even if they are password protected.
-FTP imports support wildcard patterns, i.e. *.xml, so for example you could download and import all XML files in a certain folder.
+* Import files from a URL - Download and import files from external websites, even if they are password protected with HTTP authentication.

 * Cron Job/Recurring Imports - WP All Import pro can check periodically check a file for updates, and add, edit, delete, and update the stock status of the imported products accordingly.